 He was born to Gundappan and Palaniammal.
-He had two elder sisters, four elder brothers and another younger to him.
+He had two elder sisters, four elder brothers and another brother younger to him.
 His sisters and two brothers were living separately after marriage.
-He got the job as a loadman in NTC in 1992 at Salem through his brother-in-law, another senior loadman at NTC.
+He got the job as a loadman in NTC in 1982 at Salem, through his brother-in-law, another senior loadman at NTC.
 Another unmarried brother of his, aged 33 was employed in a hotel and was living separately.
-He was living with his parents, a disabled brother aged 35 and his younger brother at Kamandapatti (Please refer Annexure A) till the end of 1994 in the family house.
+He was living with his parents, a disabled brother aged 35 and his younger brother at Kamandapatti (Please refer Annexure-B) till the end of 1984 in the family house.
 He was the bread winner of the family.